rokko-ma17q2/latex-styles/README.md

-# latex-styles
+# Style files for LaTeX output

-LaTeX styles necessary for doing homework assignments at the computer lab of Kobe University.
+LaTeX styles necessary for doing homework assignments at the computer lab of Kobe University. *If you work with your own computer, you don't have to do this setup*.

 This repository includes copies of